-The number of connections was reported as being 1 457 575, an increase of 34 306 between 2018/19 and 2019/20 (Figure 4.2).
-This represents a 2% increase from the previous year.
+A connection is defined as any point of water supply by the WSA and can be formal, informal, or unauthorised.
+The number of connections was reported as being 1 461 408, an increase of 3 833 between 2019/20 and 2020/21 (Figure 4.3).
 As mentioned earlier, a number of errors have been identified from the data submitted by the WSA's, including confusion on what constitutes a water connection.
-There is an indication that the reported numbers are higher than the actual number of connections.